ClassicBitcoins/classicbitcoin/README.md

 Please note that these releases are alpha releases and should be treated as such.
 Always test with small amounts.

+[CBTC daemon and command-line app] (https://github.com/ClassicBitcoins/cbitcoin/releases)

-Guide to setup CBTCWallet.jar can be found here https://github.com/ClassicBitcoins/cbtc-wallet
+[Guide to setup CBTCWallet.jar can be found here!] (https://github.com/ClassicBitcoins/cbtc-wallet)

-#Windows remark: On first-run, an error is expected after downloading the keys.
-Close and run the wallet again; it should work.
+*Windows remark: On first-run, an error is expected.\n after downloading the cryptographic keys, close and run the wallet again; it should work.
-Become a full node!#
+Join CBTC and Become a full node!)

 Open port 2050 on your internet router.
 This will allow you to become a full node and thus, support the ClassicBitcoin network.
 CBTC Wallet - v1.0.9.50